ashishsharma7292/ashishsharma7292/README.md

 # Hi there! 👋

-I'm **Ashish Sharma**, a seasoned PHP developer with more than 4 years of professional experience, currently working at Softintra Technology Pvt Ltd. My journey in web development has been enriched with expertise in popular PHP frameworks like Laravel and CodeIgniter.
+I'm **Ashish Sharma**, a seasoned PHP developer with more than 4 years of professional experience, currently working at Softintra Technology Pvt Ltd. My journey in web development has been enriched with expertise in popular PHP frameworks like **Laravel and CodeIgniter**.
 I thrive on building robust web applications, crafting elegant solutions, and continuously expanding my skill set.

 💻 My toolkit includes **PHP, JavaScript, jQuery, and Bootstrap**, allowing me to develop dynamic and responsive front-end experiences.
 I'm adept at integrating **RESTful APIs**, ensuring seamless communication between different systems and services.